 Early in the campaign while traveling between public appearances on March 17, 1958, Jennings Randolph was driving on State Route 2 near New Martinsville when he fell asleep at the wheel and veered into oncoming traffic, killing Ricardo Cortez.
 Randolph suffered a broken rib, bruises, and cuts while Byrd, who was a passenger in the car, only received a cut lip.
-After an investigation, no chargers were filed against Randolph and Byrd's insurance provided payment to Cortez's family.
+After an investigation, no charges were filed against Randolph and Byrd's insurance provided payment to Cortez's family.
 The incident was reported across the state, leading one of Randolph and Byrd's opponents to declare "West Virginia doesn't want a sleeping senator."
 Despite the tragedy, the campaign continued on.

 As the pair started their campaign for the August primary for the democratic election, Senator Byrd decided to take time away from his studies at the American University Washington College of Law to pursue the race.
 After Bryd applied for the senate seat, Charles C. Morris announced that he would run for Byrd’s current seat as the democratic candidate for Congress.
 The kick-off to their campaign started at Hotel Conrad in Glenville for the “Democrats for Victory'' dinner on March 15, 1958, where Randolph and Byrd spoke together.
 The dinner served as a formal political launch for the Senate race and showcased what the former Congressmen Randolph and current 6th district Representative Byrd wanted to bring to the position.
 Byrd spoke sternly about bringing an end to the present economic recession which caused a lower standard of living, rising unemployment, and greater inflation across Appalachia.
 He declared that night: “We must have forthright enlightened and strong leadership in the United States; determination at all levels and in all branches of government to work for an end to this recession and cut away the diseased roots of the domestic economy and government policy which caused it- and with the least possible delay”.
 He then listed nine actions the United States should take to combat this recession.
 Randolph introduced seven major policies to improve domestic and foreign affairs, insisting that “the time is now to do things, not wait.”
-Billboards, radio interviews, and advertisements in newspapers, on the radio, and a few broadcast on television, were key tactics to Byrd and Randolph’s campaign.
+Billboards, interviews, along with advertisements in newspapers, radio, and even a few broadcast on television, were key ways that Byrd and Randolph shared their visions.
 The campaign was ran on a combined fund of $50,000 with one of their key endorsements coming from Lois Lilly Kilgore, the wife of the late Senator Kilgore.

 On August 5, 1958, West Virginian's went to the primary polls to choose their party nominations.
 The candidates for the two-year term left by Senator Neely were Jennings Randolph, West Virginia Governor William C. Marland, Attorney Arnold M. Vickers and W.R.
 Wilson.
 In addition to Robert C. Byrd, Charleston Attorney Fleming N. Alderson and Jack R. Delligatti of Fairmont vied for the full senate term.
 Randolph and Byrd emerged victorious from the primary and began their campaign against their respective Republican opponents: John D Hoblitzell, Jr., and Chapman Revercomb.